Subscribe to TrevorHoppe.com

 Racial Diversity on Manhunt, Adam4Adam: NYC Edition

-FILED UNDER: "Gay Men's Health"
+FILED UNDER: "Gay Men's Health & Culture"

 TAGS: gay male culturegay men's healthhooking up onlineInternetNew York City

-Trevor Hoppe
+By Trevor

 Order up!
 So third in my series of posts documenting the racial dynamics of online profiles on Manhunt and Adam4Adam is the New York Edition!
 See here for my San Francisco version, and here for my Atlanta analysis.
 As you'll remember, in both towns (although moreso in SF), as age increased among profiles, their racial diversity dramatically declined.
 Let's see if profiles in NYC fare similarly.